Mapping out the Space for New Physics with Leptonic and Semileptonic $B_{(c)}$ Decays: Determination of and Predictions

 In Table~\ref{tab:CTuSDCVub}, we give the allowed ranges of the short-distance coefficients and $|V_{ub}|$ that are in agreement with the upper bound on ${\mathcal B}(\bar{B}^0 \rightarrow \pi^+ \tau^- \bar{\nu}_{\tau})$.
 The corresponding predictions for the branching ratios are given in Table~\ref{tab:CTuPred}.
 We have numbered the regions again in a clockwise fashion, starting with 1 for the SM-like solution in the top right corner of the relevant plot in Fig.~\ref{fig:btouCT}.

 Although we reach the upper bound of ${\mathcal B}(\bar{B}^0 \rightarrow \pi^+ \tau^- \bar{\nu}_{\tau})$ in all four regions, it mostly restricts solution 2 and 3.
-For these regions, the ranges of $|V_{ub}|$ are also quite small, and do not contain the HFLAV value in Eq.~(\ref{eq:Vub}).
+For these regions, the ranges of $|V_{ub}|$ are also quite small, and do not contain the HFLAV value from exclusive decays in Eq.~(\ref{eq:Vub}), whereas the ranges found in regions 1 and 4 do.
+None of them reach the inclusive result in Eq.~(\ref{eq:VubInclHFLAV}).
+In all four regions, the variation of $|V_{ub}|$ with respect to the short-distance coefficient has only a minor impact on the range that we obtain.
 As for the predictions of branching ratios that have not yet been measured, we find again potentially spectacular enhancements for $\mathcal{B}(B^- \to e^- \bar{\nu}_e)$, though the maximum values are somewhat smaller than in the case of $C_P^{u, \ell}$.
 It is not surprising to find such values, because the $C_T^{u, \ell}(\text{1~TeV})$ yields a contribution to $C_P^{u, \ell}(m_b)$ as stated before, thereby also lifting the helicity supression of the leptonic modes.

 Due to the potential enhancement of $\mathcal{B}(B^- \to e^- \bar{\nu}_e)$ by several orders of magnitude with respect to the SM value, we have decided to summarize these results in Fig.~\ref{fig:propPlotBen}.
 There we show the range of values larger than the SM that may be obtained for $\mathcal{B}(B^- \to e^- \bar{\nu}_e)$ in the two allowed regions for $C_P^{u, \ell}$ and the four regions for $C_T^{u, \ell}$.
 We also indicate the SM value from Eq.~(\ref{eq:leptueSM}) and the experimental limit from Eq.~(\ref{eq:Belle-enu-limit}).
 The results from the left-handed vector coefficient are not included because on the scale of this plot they would be essentially at the SM level.